 Take A Day Trip to Braga and Guimarães

 If you have three or more days to spend in Porto, make one of them a day trip!
-My favorite day trip from Porto was with Get Your Guide, and we visited Braga and Guimarães.
+My favorite day trip from Porto was with Get Your Guide, which included visits to Braga and Guimarães.

 It was a full-day tour starting at around 8:30 am and returning around 18:00!
 This very affordable tour took us to the Sanctuary of Bom Jesus do Monte, Braga Old Town and Cathedral, Guimarães Castle, and the old town!